 When snowball may still be worth it

 Snowball can still be the better real-world choice when the earlier win is the part most likely to keep the plan moving.
-That matters most when the tradeoff in cost stays modest.
+This is most useful when the tradeoff in cost stays modest.

 The first payoff comes much sooner: clearing one balance early can make the whole plan feel lighter and easier to continue.